Admission & Registration

 Your Address – Your Responsibility

-Students already admitted for fall 2013 may start classes in the summer if they wish.
+Students admitted to the University of Idaho for fall 2014 may start classes in the summer if they wish.
 A phone call to the Admissions Office (208) 885-6326 to switch the starting term is all it takes.

 Current & Returning Students